-The head sommelier at Sydney’s Aria restaurant, Alexander Kirkwood, has poured more bubbles than most wine professionals.
+The GM at Sydney’s Shell House restaurant, Alexander Kirkwood, has poured more bubbles than most wine professionals.
 He shares his favourite Champagnes and local sparkling wines for festive season celebrations – plus a top tip on glassware.

 With the continuing rise of quality sparkling wine across the country, many of Australia’s top producers are crafting wines that outshine those of the custodians of the bubble just outside Paris.
 This progression has also given rise to many new and interesting styles through continued experimentation.
 Some makers get it right, some have more lessons to learn, but most importantly, we aren’t just sitting on our hands and staying ‘true to style’.
 That said, those who are keeping with the méthode traditionelle, the traditional method, are shining.
 The French, a lot of the time, they get it right – spot on, even.
 But others who have the right intentions and who are delivering the goods deserve our love too.
 How to drink it?
 Your call, but sunshine and dim lighting are equally appropriate – although maybe it’s time we looked beyond the flute?
 Let’s give sparkling wine some air and wiggle room in the glass while still appreciating its bead, or bubble size, as a lot of work goes into making it.
 Here are a few of my favourites for Christmas this year.

 From the small town of Écueil, second-generation farmer Frédéric leans more towards growing quality grapes than crafting them later.
 This is zero dosage 100% pinot noir fermented in barrel with 10 months on lees.
 Fred chases depth and complexity, and the results are highly engaging and thought provoking – something to sip and ponder.
 Incredible precision and electric acid through to the finish make that pondering a mouth-watering experience.
 There’s not much made and very little is imported here but it’s well worth getting your hands on it when it lands.